 How to Counter Confirmation Bias

 Since confirmation bias is the tendency to look for information that supports what you already believe, and ignore information that disputes what you believe, the way to counter it is to look for evidence that proves you wrong.
 In other words, think critically and look at evidence objectively.
 And if evidence proves a belief you hold is wrong, you should reject it.
-Ideally people should seek out neutral media sources since right and left leaning media sources are often selective in their reporting, deliberately giving their audiences information that leads to a particular belief even if that belief is wrong.
+Ideally, people should seek out neutral media sources since right-leaning and left-leaning media sources are often selective in their reporting, deliberately giving their audiences information that leads to a particular belief even if that belief is wrong.